Nursery Themes for the Year

 Theme: Colours and Journeys

 The children will be supported to leave parents happily, to settle into the nursery routine and establish a good relationship with their Key Worker and other staff members.
 We will encourage the children to develop independence putting on a coat and doing it up, help to develop independence with socks, shoes and toileting.
-The children will learn to recognise their name card, name colours, to hear and recognise rhyme and enjoy rhymes.
+The children will learn to recognise their name card and name colours.
 The children will learn the nursery rules and begin to understand why we need these.
 We will encourage the children to socialise in a positive way and to think about their own feelings as well as the feelings of others.
 During this first term we will establish next steps and focus on what each child would like to learn to do next.

 The children will learn about journeys and share their experiences of their own journeys.
 This term there will be geographical work on maps and natural features in the environment.